F5Networks/f5-cloud-libs/USAGE.md

       -l, --license <license_key>                                                                                                                                                                                                              License device with <license_key>.
       -a, --add-on <add_on_key>                                                                                                                                                                                                                License device with <add_on_key>.
 For multiple keys, use multiple -a entries. (default: )
       --license-pool                                                                                                                                                                                                                           License BIG-IP from a BIG-IQ license pool.
 Supply the following:
       --cloud <provider>                                                                                                                                                                                                                       Cloud provider (aws | azure | etc.).
-This is only required if licensing via BIG-IQ 5.4+ is being used.
+This is required if licensing via BIG-IQ 5.4+ is being used, or signalling resource provisioned.
           --big-iq-host <ip_address or FQDN>                                                                                                                                                                                                       IP address or FQDN of BIG-IQ
           --big-iq-user <user>                                                                                                                                                                                                                     BIG-IQ admin user name
           --big-iq-password <password>                                                                                                                                                                                                             BIG-IQ admin user password.